kant-shashi/html5-boilerplate/README.md

 * Cross-domain Ajax and Flash.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.
+* Responsive design ready with the help of twitter bootstrap.
+* Icons available to be used from font-awesome.
+* Search engine and social network friendly by using open graph and twitter card meta tags.

 ## Documentation